gelash/libra/language/stdlib/modules/doc/MoneyOrder.md

 ## Function `top_up_money_order_asset_holder`

-If it doesn't yet exist, initializes the asset holder for money orders - i.e. the structure where the receivers will redeem their money orders from.
+If it doesn't yet exist, initializes the asset holder for money orders - i.e. the structure where the receivers will deposit their money orders from.
 Then it adds top_up_amount of the specified asset to the money order asset holder.
-Money order asset holder is just a wrapper around AssetHolder that allows the MoneyOrder module to do access control on withdrawal, while AssetHolder has methods to deal with different assets.
+Money order asset holder is just a wrapper around AssetHolder that allows the MoneyOrder module to do access control on withdrawal, while AssetHolder & IssuerToken specializations have methods for dealing with different types of assets.

-Asset_type_id and asset_specialization_id determine the store asset (e.g. whether it's Libra<Coin1>, IssuerToken<DefaultToken>, or some other
+Note: mustn't be called for IssuerToken<MoneyOrderToken> (type_id 0,
-type or specialization).
+specialization_id 1), as that asset/specialization doesn't need topping up.

 <pre><code><b>public</b> <b>fun</b> <a href="#0x1_MoneyOrder_top_up_money_order_asset_holder">top_up_money_order_asset_holder</a>(issuer: &signer, asset_type_id: u8, asset_specialization_id: u8, top_up_amount: u64)